-As mentioned before these are to be held till maturity and it is recorded at cost in books.
+As mentioned before, these are to be held until maturity, which is recorded at cost in books.
 Coupon or interest payment from these securities is recorded in the income statement as interest income.
 The value of these securities is not adjusted each year as per the market.

-These are debt and equity security which can be resold.
+These are debt and equity security, which can be resold.
 They are held at market value.
-Unrealized gain or loss is recorded in the income statement.
-These securities value is adjusted each year based on market value.
+The income statement records any unrealized gain or loss.
+Each year, they adjust the value of these securities based on market value.

-These are also the same as Trading Securities but here unrealized gain or loss is credited into balance sheet in an equity account.
-These securities are not to be expected to hold until maturity and investor will sell them as soon price of the bonds will go up.
+These are the same as Trading Securities, but unrealized gain or loss is credited into the balance sheet in an equity account.
+Investors do not expect to hold these securities until maturity and will sell them as soon as the bond prices increase.

 One of the perfect examples of Held to maturity securities is bonds.
-They are having a specific maturity date and companies tend to keep it till maturity.
-Stocks cannot be classified in Held to maturity securities because they are not having any maturity date.
-If the maturity of these securities is less than one year, then it will be shown as a current asset otherwise it would be recorded as a fixed asset in accounting books.
+They have a specific maturity date, and companies tend to keep it till maturity.
+Stocks cannot be classified in Held to maturity securities because they do not have any maturity date.
+If these securities mature in less than a year, accountants show them as a current asset; otherwise, they record them as fixed asset in the accounting books.

 Accounting Treatment for Held to Maturity Securities

-Let’s say in 2016, a company bought $10,000 worth of bonds that are having a maturity of 10 years and the company is intended to keep it till maturity.
-So, in balance sheet below accounting entries will be recorded:
+Let’s say in 2016, a company bought $10,000 worth of bonds with a maturity of 10 years, and the company intends to keep it till maturity.
+So, in the balance sheet below, accounting entries will be recorded: